bitcraze/bitcraze-website/src/about/contact.md

 information or to contact us.
 It is important to use the right channel to get the best possible support.

-* Check out the <a href="//wiki.bitcraze.io" target="_blank">wiki</a> for details on our projects
+* Check out the [wiki](//wiki.bitcraze.io) for details on our projects
-* If you are having a question or a problem, start by reading the <a href="//forum.bitcraze.io">forum</a> to see if anyone else already had the same problem and found a solution.
+* If you are having a question or a problem, start by reading the [forum](//forum.bitcraze.io) to see if anyone else already had the same problem and found a solution.
-* You can find source code and other documents on <a href="https://github.com/bitcraze">github</a>
+* You can find source code and other documents on [github](https://github.com/bitcraze)

 ## Other topics